jlegind/Specimens_OCR/README.md

 ['status': 'ACCEPTED', 'confidence_score': 98, 'submitted_string': 'Dactylorhiza maculata', 'rank': 'SPECIES', 'scientific_name': 'Dactylorhiza maculata (L.) Soó']
 ```
 ### Limitations
 Handwritten labels cannot be handled at this point in time.
 This part is a work in progress.
+Currently I am looking into the Keras deep learning framework for a solution.